 The remote is easy to use and helps you navigate the UI effortlessly.
 It’s powered by Alexa, so if you hold the microphone button, you can talk to Alexa like you would on the Echo or the Cube to find the things you want to watch.

 The downside is that voice search won’t work with every app, so if you’re searching for something and it doesn’t come up, you may have to type it in the search field to find it.
 You also can’t skip to the next episode with voice controls.

 When searching by voice for something that Alexa can’t respond to, your current content disappears and you have to select it from the home screen again.
 It’s highly annoying, but you can use the voice commands for plenty of other things like to turn on your TV, control your other smart devices, and see what’s on your camera feed.

-Another thing some users might find irritating is that Amazon will prioritize its content over anything else, so if your voice search for Psych returns Amazon Prime Video rentals for $2.99 when you know it’s free to stream on another service, it’s because Amazon would rather you pay for theirs.
+Another thing some users might find irritating is that Amazon will prioritize its content over anything else, so if your voice search for Psych returns Amazon Prime Video rentals for a certain when you know it’s free to stream on another service, it’s because Amazon would rather you pay for theirs.
 It makes sense, but it’s still bothersome at times.

 Overall, voice commands are very good if you get the terminology right and there are plenty of great apps available for download so you can stream content on services you’re already subscribed to.

 The Dolby Vision and 4K support are great features at this price point, and the Fire TV Stick 4K is a bargain.

 - Responsive UI

 Here’s a chart for a quick comparison of the two.